Sling TV Vs. DirecTV Stream - 11 Facts You Need To Know

 Sling TV doesn’t say how many titles are in its on-demand catalog.
 Instead, they say they have over 10,000 hours of on-demand content.

-Fact 10: Sling TV Has More Apps
+Fact 10: Sling TV has more apps

-Sling TV has apps for Air TV, Amazon Fire tablets, Xbox One and some smart TVs/Blu-ray players.
-DirecTV Stream does not.
-That makes sense, since DirecTV Stream is relatively new compared to Sling TV.
 DirecTV Stream does have several compatible apps that you can stream on, and you can check the most updated list here.
 If DirecTV Stream continues developing apps, it should catch up soon.
 But for now, Sling TV has the edge here.

-Sling TV Vs. DirecTV Stream: Which Is Better?
+Sling TV vs. DirecTV Stream: Which is better?

 Unless you’re a sports junkie, DirecTV Stream is a better deal in almost every category.
 And even though Sling TV has more sports channels, DirecTV Stream has several 60fps sports channels.